BenTalese/clapy/README.md

   * `AuthorisationEnforcer`
   * `EntityExistenceChecker`
   * `InputPortValidator`
+  * `InputTypeValidator`
   * `Interactor`
   * `PersistenceRuleValidator`
   * `RequiredInputValidator`

-Note, the only pipe with a default implementation here is the `RequiredInputValidator`.
-It is a special pipe that can either be set up as a blank pipe in your use case (the inherited pipe type will handle the work), or you can configure it to be inserted into the pipeline upon pipeline construction.
+Note, the only pipes with a default implementation here are the `InputTypeValidator` and `RequiredInputValidator`.
+They are special pipes that can either be set up as a blank pipe in your use case (the inherited pipe type will handle the work), or you can configure them to be inserted into the pipeline upon pipeline construction.

 #### Creating a Use Case Pipe
 Using these classes as our "pipe types/categories", we can then construct specific pipes for our use cases.
 The `UseCaseInvoker` will invoke the `execute_async` method of each pipe in the defined order until it reaches the last pipe, or if one of the pipes reports it has errors.
 This is overridable for cases such as wanting to get the errors of a set of pipes before stopping the pipeline.
 Here is an example input port validator pipe: